 Occasionally, I've received some criticism about encouraging this kind of passion in my generation.
 Mostly, it comes from people who share my faith -- I've even been told, "It's great what you and your friends are doing, but why aren't you just preaching the gospel when your whole generation is going to hell?"
 First of all, what a way to phrase your question -- have they really just predicted the eternal destiny of my generation?
 Second, I ask these people to place themselves in a specific scenario: What if you are volunteering in a soup kitchen and a homeless woman who hasn't eaten in days approaches you desperately needing something to eat and drink -- would you hand her a Bible and tell her, "Jesus loves you?"
 I doubt that she'd be feeling the love.

-Here are three pro-life, anti-slavery organizations we join Zach Hunter in recommending:
+Here are two pro-life, anti-slavery organizations we join Zach Hunter in recommending:

 Free the Slaves